plantigrade/pyMLP/README.md

 ## pyMLP: Molecular Lipophilicity Potential evaluator

 ### Presentation

 pyMLP is a program computing the molecular lipophilicity potential map of proteins.

+pyMLP takes a protein .pdb file as input and output a .dx map file easily visualized in many molecular visualization packages such as VMD, Pymol, Chimera, ...

 ### References